llaith/awesome-algorithm/README.md

 ## Contributing

-Just pull algorithm of you know, add a file and update readme.
+Just pull algorithms you know, add a file and update readme.